Former Newcastle and West Ham manager resigns after players receive racial abuse

-Former Newcastle United and West Ham United manager Alan Pardew has stepped down as manager of Bulgarian club CSKA Sofia after a section of supporters targeted a number of their own team’s black players.
+Former Newcastle United and West Ham United boss Alan Pardew has stepped down as manager of Bulgarian club CSKA Sofia after a section of supporters targeted a number of their own team’s black players with racist abuse.

 Pardew was named as CSKA’s technical director in November 2020 before taking charge of first-team affairs following the departure of former manager Stoycho Mlandenov in April.